 How is a regularly scheduled series defined?

-Regularly scheduled series is a live activity planned as a series with multiple, ongoing sessions, e.g., offered weekly, monthly, or quarterly.
-A regularly scheduled series is primarily planned by and presented to the accredited organization's professional staff and generally targets the same audience over the whole series.
+Regularly scheduled series (RSS) is a live activity planned as a series with multiple, ongoing sessions, e.g., offered weekly, monthly, or quarterly.
+A RSS is primarily planned by and presented to the accredited organization's professional staff and generally targets the same audience over the whole series.
 Examples include grand rounds, tumor boards, and morbidity and mortality conferences.

-Live activities where the same content is offered multiple times for different audiences should be reported as separate courses and not regularly scheduled series.
+Live activities where the same content is offered multiple times for different audiences should be reported as separate live courses and not RSS.

-When reporting Regularly Scheduled Series (RSS) in PARS, each series should be reported as one activity.
+When reporting RSS activities in PARS, each series should be reported as one activity.
+Each series should be reported for a maximum of a 12-month period.
+If a series lasts longer than 12 months, it should be reported as separate activities.
 In addition, the following guidelines should be used:

-- Each physician is counted as a learner for each session he/she attends in the series.
+- Each physician or other learner is counted as a learner for every session they attend in the series.

-For example: Internal Medicine Grand Rounds is planned for the entire year as one series.
-They meet weekly during the year for one hour each week.
-In PARS, the series should be entered as one activity with 52 hours of instruction.
-Also, if 20 learners participated in each session, total learners would be 1,040 (20 learners/session x 52 sessions) for that single activity.
+For example: Internal Medicine Grand Rounds is planned as a 12-month activity from July 1 to June 30 each year.
+This activity meets for one hour each week.
+The start date should be entered as 07/01/XXXX and the end date should be entered as 06/30/XXXX.
+In PARS, the series should be entered as one activity with 52 credits.
+If 20 physicians participated in each session, total physician learners would be 1,040 (20 learners/session x 52 sessions) for that single activity.